 Amenity induction processes are useful for limiting the attractiveness of short-term renters.
 For example, a required official process for pool or gym use creates sensible barriers to free-for-all use of facilities.

 Restricting access to certain shared spaces such as parking facilities to permanent tenants via security systems.

 Ensuring key fobs aren’t copied and establishing a registration process for the issuance of additional fobs.

-Gathering evidence and presenting a community case to a serial host in a friendly, neighbourly manner could potentially sway them to your perspective.
+Gathering evidence and presenting a community case to a serial host in a friendly, neighborly manner could potentially sway them to your perspective.

-High tech solutions that could roll out in the coming years including near field technology, IoT amenity tracking and biometrics – though all are subject to potential rulings of their own.
+High tech solutions could roll out in the coming years including near field technology, IoT amenity tracking, and biometrics – though all are subject to potential rulings of their own.

-Navigating issues such as short-term letting requires sensibility, patience and diligence.
-By implementing a full range of practices and tools to deter short-term letting – while approaching hosts in a neighbourly manner – we can better preserve the security, utility and value of our properties.
+Navigating issues such as short-term letting requires sensibility, patience, and diligence.
+By implementing a full range of practices and tools to deter short-term letting – while approaching hosts in a neighborly manner – we can better preserve the security, utility, and value of our properties.

 Update: February 2018

 Docklands News reported a ruling by the Privy Council in London that allows strata corporations to enforce by-laws that restrict short-term renting.